fromsource/srooob/README.md

 #### Linux and OS X

-* Install the dependencies

-* Change to the root of the source code directory, switch branch and build:
+* Change to the root of the source code directory, switch branch, and build:

 ```
+cd gntl
+git checkout v1.0.1
-cd gntl && git checkout <branch or release> && USE_SINGLE_BUILDDIR=1 make release
+USE_SINGLE_BUILDDIR=1 make release
+cd ~
 ```

 *Optional*: If your machine has several cores and enough memory, enable parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.